-THE TIES THAT BIND saga is a seven-book suspense series that explores the lives and loves of three families:
+THE MUSIC IS MURDER saga is a seven-book suspense series that explores the lives and loves of three families:

 the O’Conners, the Grants and the Lockhardts.

 Something—or someone—ties these three families together.

 Until April of 1973, they are a happy family of three.
 Kelley O’Conner, a prominent Santa Barbara attorney, provides his adoring wife, Beth, the life she had dreamed of growing up in the dreary Pacific Northwest.
 Daughter Farin is the apple of her father’s eye.
 She possesses the beauty, drive, and talent he feels certain will one day bring her enormous success.
 Life is good…until it’s not.

 In one heart crushing moment, the O’Conners lose everything—including their patriarch.
 Farin is left a virtual orphan while Beth finds the relief to her unexpected widowhood in the bottom of a bottle.
 With no support, no stability, and no answers to lingering questions over her father’s tragic death, Farin overcomes obstacles no ten year old should face.
 One goal keeps her focused through the nightmares and loneliness: realizing her father’s dreams for her future.
 The day after her 18th birthday, she sets out for LA, vowing to never return to her childhood home.

 Music is the natural scapegoat when the Grants need an answer as to why three brothers from Bledlow, England now live so far apart.
 Sure, each of them eventually migrated to America, but their lifestyles are as varied as their locations.
 For the most part, they’re fine with the arrangement—everyone but Ben, that is.
 The oldest and most settled of the three, family is paramount in this book.
 His greatest wish is to have his siblings relocate to southern Florida, where he lives with his wife and two sons.